Frequently Asked Questions

 Q: How do I know what academic classes to sign up for?

 A: This varies from student to student based upon the interests, academic goals, and grade level of the student.
 The best way to be sure is to look at the courses offered, the A-G course list, and Academic Planning guide provided by our Counselors.
-Please check out their webside LINKED HERE.
+Please check out their website LINKED HERE.

 Q: How do I know which music class to sign up for?